microsoftgraph/microsoft-graph-docs-contrib/concepts/auth_v2_service.md

 You can rely on an administrator to grant the permissions your app needs at the [Azure portal](https://portal.azure.com); however, often, a better option is to provide a sign-up experience for administrators by using the Azure AD v2.0 `/adminconsent` endpoint.

-> **Important**: Any time you make a change to the configured permissions, you much also repeat the Admin Consent process.
-Changes made in the app registration portal will not be reflected until consent has been reapplied by the tenant's administrator
+> **Important**: Any time you make a change to the configured permissions, you must also repeat the Admin Consent process.
+Changes made in the app registration portal will not be reflected until consent has been reapplied by the tenant's administrator.

 ### Request